 In the first method, individual libraries were prepared separately from each of the five commercially available recombinant proteins CDNF, FGF2, IL4, GMFB, and PDIA1 following our standard library preparation protocol.
-Briefly, each protein was exchanged into sample buffer and diluted to a 5μ M final concentration.
+Briefly, each protein was exchanged into Sample Buffer and diluted to a 5 μ M final concentration.
 The proteins were then reduced, alkylated, and digested with the endopeptidase LysC.
 The resulting peptide fragments were subsequently functionalized and conjugated to macromolecular linkers as described above using the reagents provided in the Library Preparation kit.
-After library preparation, the individual libraries were combined into a single solution at equimolar peptide concentrations (100 nM final peptide concentration for each library).
-We term this sample the 'post-mix' sample.